-When you first begin maternity leave, it can feel like you'll have a nearly endless amount of time away from the office.
-But all too quickly those weeks or months of leave come to end, and transitioning back to workplace life can be a tough adjustment.
+When you first begin maternity leave, it may feel like you'll have a nearly endless amount of time away from the office.
+But all too quickly those weeks or months of leave come to an end.

 If you're approaching the end of your maternity leave, here are some tips to help prepare you to return to the workforce.

 Before You Go Back to Work

 If it's been some time since you've thought about work, do yourself a favor: ease into workplace culture.
 Switching abruptly from days spent entirely with the baby to time split between office and parenting is jarring, and likely not good for you either as a parent or an employee.
 Do some advance work before your first day inthe office to make the transition smoother.

 Email or Call Your Human Resources (HR) Department